openMetaAnalysis/job-crafting/README.md

 Acknowledgement: we acknowledge the essential work by the authors of the prior [systematic review(s)](#systematic-reviews) listed below.

 **Methods overview:** This repository is an [openMetaAnalysis](https://openmetaanalysis.github.io/) that combines methods of scoping, rapid, and living systematic reviews.
 This analysis updates one or more previously published review(s) below.
 A comparison of studies included in this review compared to prior reviews are in the table, [reconciliation of trials included with prior meta-analyses/](files/reconciliation-tables/Reconciliation%20of%20studies.pdf).
 Newer studies included are listed in the references below.
-Rationale for newer trials excluded may be listed at the end of the references.
+Rationale for newer studies excluded may be listed at the end of the references.
 * [Methods](http://openmetaanalysis.github.io/methods.html) for openMetaAnalysis
 * [Evidence search](files/searching/evidence-search.md) for this review (under construction)